hgryoo/cubrid-manual/en/api/cci.rst

-:meta-keywords: CCI driver, database c driver, cubrid cci, cubrid c driver
-:meta-description: CUBRID CCI (C Client Interface) driver implements an interface to enable access from C-based application to CUBRID database server through broker.
-It is also used as back-end infrastructure for creating tools (PHP, ODBC, etc.) which use the CAS application servers.

 .. _cci-overview:

 CCI Overview
 ============

-CUBRID CCI (C Client Interface) driver implements an interface to enable access from C-based application to CUBRID database server through broker.
+CUBRID CCI (CCI Client Interface) driver implements an interface to enable access from C-based application to CUBRID database server through broker.
 It is also used as back-end infrastructure for creating tools (PHP, ODBC, etc.) which use the CAS application servers.
 In this environment, the CUBRID broker sends queries received from applications to a database and transfers the result to applications.

 It is automatically installed upon CUBRID installation and can be found in the **$CUBRID/lib** directory.
 A header file as well as library files is required to use the driver.